New tips by IELTS examiner

 IELTS Speaking tips

-If your goal is Band 6, you don’t have to speak complex English - just don’t make mistakes in simple English.
+If your goal is Band 6, you don’t have to speak advanced English – just don’t make mistakes in the simple English.

 No one will judge you on your ideas, only on your English.
-If there is a movie you can’t describe (your favorite) and there’s a movie can describe (that you have recently seen) - choose the second one.
-They are not interested in the truth, only in your English.
+If there is a movie you can’t describe (your favorite) and there’s a movie CAN describe (that you have recently seen) – choose the second one.
+The examiners are not interested in the truth, they just need to hear you speak.

-You have to think about what and HOW you are going to say.
+You have to think about what you’re going to say and HOW you are going to say it.

-If you make mistake - that’s bad, if you correct yourself - it’s not that bad.
-Examiner doesn’t count your mistakes, and it makes a good impression when you show that mistake you have made was not intentional.
+If you make mistake – that’s bad, if you correct yourself – it’s not that bad.
+Examiners don’t count your mistakes, and it makes a good impression when you show that a mistake you have made was not intentional.

-If you say “economic” instead of “economy” and make more mistakes like that - its band 5.
-If you make a couple of such mistakes - it could be band 6.
-If examiner can’t understand you - it’s band 4.
+If you say “economic” instead of “economy” and make more mistakes like that – it’s a Band 5 job.
+If you make just a couple of such mistakes – it could be band 6.
+If the examiner can’t understand you – it’s a band 4.

-Band 7 people should show they can use a little of special vocabulary.
-Explain ideas very well, very clearly, and use not just simple words, but more special words, like “economic environment”, “favorable conditions” etc.
+Band 7 people should show they can use some advanced vocabulary.
+Explain ideas very well, very clearly, and use not only simple words, but more advanced words, such as “economic environment”, “favorable conditions”, and so on.

-I was fortunate to meet a very special person, former IELTS examiner.
-He sent me an email and it was filled with GREAT tips, real inside information and, of course, I wasn’t going to keep them to myself :).
+I was fortunate to have met a very special person, a former IELTS examiner.
+He sent me an email and it was filled with GREAT tips, real insider information and, of course, I wasn’t going to keep all of that to myself :).

 IELTS Writing tips